flipt-io/cup/README.md

 - [ ] 📦 Package and distribute controllers as OCI images
 - [ ] 🛰️ Track open proposals directly through the `cupd` API
 - [ ] 🔒 Secure access via authorization policies

+## Use-cases

+Cup is a foundation on which to build tooling around configuration repositories.
+We imagine folks may find all sorts of weird and wonderful applications for Cup (and we want to hear about them).

+Some ideas we're brewing:

+- A central CLI for exploring and editing the state of your configuration repositories
+- A dashboard for exploring and editing how your services are configured
+- Access controlled management for infrastructure change requests
+- New project or service templating (project structure, build, test and deploy pipelines)

 ## Dependencies